understanding-gender/understanding-gender.github.io/gender.md

 </figure>

 We can think of a *gender role* as being an aggregation of all these social expectations typically assigned to a man or woman.
-A person may conform strongly or weakly to all aspects of a masculine or feminine gender role, they might be ambiguously between on some, or they could be masculine for some and feminine for others.
+A person may conform strongly or weakly to all aspects of a <span class="figEm masculine">masculine</span> or <span class="figEm feminine">feminine</span> gender role, they might be <span class="figEm ambiguousNonBinary">ambiguously between on some</span>, or they could be <span class="figEm mixedNonBinary">masculine for some and feminine for others</span>.
-The terms *third gender*, *non-binary*, or *gender non-conforming* may be used to describe people in these latter two groups (*androgynous* and *cross dressing* are also specific terms for atypical gender roles).
+The terms <span class="figEm nonBinary">*third gender*, *non-binary*, or *gender non-conforming*</span> may be used to describe people in these latter two groups
+(*androgynous* and *cross dressing* are also specific terms for atypical gender roles).